SanderMertens/flecs/docs/Queries.md

 The term "subject" is borrowed from English grammar.
 In the sentence "Bob has component Position", "Bob" is the subject.

 ### This
-"This" is the placeholder for an entity (or archetype) being evaluated by a query.
+`This` is the placeholder for an entity (or archetype) being evaluated by a query.
 When a query is looking for all matching results, it will iterate the set of entities that represent a potential match, and pass each entity (or archetype) as "This" to each term.
-By default "This" is used as the subject for each predicate.
+By default `This` is used as the subject for each predicate.
 Thus a simple query like this:

 ```
 Position, Velocity